saultcollege/shell-basics/README.md

 ls -S /Users/ali
 ```

+## Cancelling Commands

+In some situations, especially for commands that take a long time to run, you may wish to cancel a command that you have issued to a shell.
+You can do so by pressing `Ctrl+c`.

 ## Getting Information About Commands

 Most commands come with extensive documentation in a "manual page" that can be viewed using the `man` (short for "manual") command.